amarantha-k/cbas/_drafts/primer-beer.md

 In order to support joins between tables with missing/dangling join tuples, the designers of SQL ended up shoe-horning a subset of the relational algebra into SQL's _FROM_ clause syntax---and providing a variety of join types there for users to choose from (which SQL++ supports for SQL compatibility).
-Left outer joins are particularly important in SQL, e.g., to print a summary of customers and orders, grouped by customer, without omitting those customers who haven't placed any orders yet.
+Left outer joins are particularly important in SQL, for example, to print a summary of customers and orders, grouped by customer, without omitting those customers who haven't placed any orders yet.

 The SQL++ language supports nesting, both of queries and of query results, and the combination allows for a cleaner and more natural approach to such queries.
 As an example, supposed we wanted, for each brewery, to produce a record that contains the brewery name along with a list of all of the brewery's offered beer names and alcohol percentages.
-In the flat (a.k.a.
-1NF) world of SQL, approximating this query would involve a left outer join between breweries and beers, ordered by brewery, with the brewery name being repeated along side each beer's information.
+In the flat (also known as 1NF) world of SQL, approximating this query would involve a left outer join between breweries and beers, ordered by brewery, with the brewery name being repeated along side each beer's information.
 In the richer ("NoSQL") world of SQL++, this use case can be handled more naturally as follows: